Photonic Exceptional Points in Holography and QCD: Introduction

-In \cite{Saito_2023}, photonic quantum chromodynamics has been studied.
-Specifically, twisted photons with topological charge $m$ have been considered.
-Then, the superposition state among three different modes — with left and right vortices and a Gaussian mode without a vortex — has been considered, and therefore, the author could employ the $SU(3)$ Lie algebra and the associated $SU(3)$ Lie group to classify the photonic states.
-The eight generators of the $SU(3)$ Lie algebra, which are observable, have been calculated, naming them Gell-Mann parameters, connecting these ideas to QCD and quark structures.
-Thus, they could explore photonic QCD using the method of classification of $SU(3)$ states and embedding the parameters in $SO(6)$ and $SO(5)$.
-In this way, they could introduce the framework of Lie algebra and Lie group to photonics and study the photonic analog of QCD.
-In our work here, we similarly introduce holographic QCD to photonics.

-One specific point in their work is that they could confirm that the spin angular momentum and orbital angular momentum are separate and each is a well-defined quantum observable for photons, both in a waveguide and in free space, and therefore, the quantum mechanical “averages of the angular momentum” could be measured, which could take macroscopic values for coherent photons.
-This could connect photonics to the $\theta$-vacuum of QCD.

-As another example of applying lattice gauge theories to studying quantum mechanics and QCD, see \cite{Ciavarella:2025zqf}, where the Kogut–Susskind formulation of lattice gauge theories has been used to study Hilbert space fragmentation, the ergodicity-breaking mechanism, and the thermalization properties of quantum chromodynamics.

-Using ideas from photonic quantum computing or linear optics, one could also gain novel insights to simulate QCD models such as meson decays.
-In this work, we aim to pursue one such unconventional approach.
-We aim to connect the non-Hermitian Hamiltonians and their corresponding exceptional points to AdS/QCD-like models and also to the SU(3) meson decay matrix.
+Using ideas from photonic quantum computing or optics, one could also gain novel insights to simulate various QCD structures such as meson decays.
+In this work, we aim to pursue such an unconventional approach.
+We aim to connect the non-Hermitian Hamiltonians and their corresponding exceptional points to Anti deSitter (AdS)/Condensed Matter (CMT) and AdS/QCD-like models.

-Exceptional points (EPs) \cite{Heiss_2012} are branch-point singularities in the parameter space of a system where two or more eigenvalues and their eigenvectors merge and become degenerate.
-They appear in many different physical problems, and they correspond to exceptional topologies \cite{Bergholtz:2019deh}.
-These points are associated with symmetry breaking for $\mathcal{P}\mathcal{T}$-symmetric Hamiltonians.
+Exceptional points (EPs) \cite{Heiss_2012}, as shown in figure \ref{fig:EPplots}, are branch-point singularities in the parameter space of a system where two or more eigenvalues and their corresponding eigenvectors merge and become degenerate.
+They are the boundaries between regions of unbroken $\mathcal{PT}$-symmetry, where a Hamiltonian $H$ has all real eigenvalues, and regions of broken $\mathcal{PT}$-symmetry where $H$ has at least one pair of complex conjugate eigenvalues.

+EPs appear in many different physical problems, and they correspond to exceptional topologies \cite{Bergholtz:2019deh}.
+These points are also associated with symmetry breaking for $\mathcal{P}\mathcal{T}$-symmetric Hamiltonians.
 Such symmetry-breaking effects have been observed in numerous experiments in QCD, optics, atomic and molecular physics, as well as in quantum phase transitions and quantum chaos.

-In several confining holographic models, on the other hand, the transition from the free phase to the confined phase has been modeled by a UV cut-off dubbed the “end-wall” in the geometry, looking like a boundary, which significantly affects the system as one gets close to it.
+In several confining holographic models, on the other hand, the transition from the free phase to the confined phase has been modeled by a UV cut-off dubbed the “end-wall” in the geometry, which significantly affects the system as one gets close to it.